 - Limited protein variety

-Hill's Science Diet Small Breed is a strong fit for owners of mini or toy breeds who want a trusted, vet-recommended formula that supports both stomach and skin health.
+It's a strong choice for owners of mini and small breeds who want a trusted, vet-recommended food that supports both digestive and skin health.
+The kibble size and formulation are specifically designed for smaller dogs.

 - Not for large dogs